How did Luke find Jodi's body?

-In his own words, he climbed over and turned "immediately" left.
-He explained that he did this because as he and Jodi's gran (Alice Walker), sister (Janine) and her then partner Steven Kelly, were walking down the path looking for Jodi, he and his dog had walked slightly ahead, and at around 20 yards past the break in the wall, the dog alerted as if she had smelled something.
-This prompted him to turn back and climb over to investigate.
-The trouble is, none of the other members of the search party agreed with his version events.
+In his own words, he climbed over and turned "Immediately" left.
+He explained that he did this because as he and Jodi's gran (Alice Walker), sister (Janine) and her sister's then partner (Steven Kelly) were walking down the path searching for Jodi, not even 20 yards past the break in the wall, the dog alerted as if she had smelled something.
+Luke had been walking slightly ahead of the others, but turned back to climb over the V break and investigate.
+The trouble was that none of the other members of the search party agreed with his version events.

 Luke's statements

-First account (1st July): "We walked past a V-shaped break in the wall and a few yards, not even 20 yards past that, Mia stopped and put her nose in the air and put her paws up on the wall as if trying to sniff over it.
+First account (1st July from DC Towers transcript): "We walked past a V-shaped break in the wall and a few yards, not even 20 yards past that, Mia stopped and put her nose in the air and put her paws up on the wall as if trying to sniff over it.
 I went 'stop'.
 Jodi's gran and the others watched the dog.
 I said 'I think she's smelt something'.
 I handed the lead to Jodi's gran and asked her to hold on to the dog...

 At the other side of the wall, there are woods.
 I turned immediately left and followed a dirt path next to the wall for about six feet.
 There were no branches in my way, just a tree.
 As soon as a I walked along the path, I saw this white thing that stuck out on the right.
 I could see it was legs, like a tailor's dummy.
 It was just a few feet past a big oak tree and some undergrowth and greenery.
 After I saw these legs I just took another step to register it was a body lying there."